-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2021 was \$138,691.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$209,811.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues, comprised primarily of assessments, did not change significantly from the prior fiscal year.
-In total, expenses decreased slightly from the prior fiscal year.
+Program revenues, comprised primarily of assessments and investment earnings, did not change significantly from the prior fiscal year.
+In total, expenses decreased from the prior fiscal year due to a reduction in maintenance costs.